looten/yocto-qemu-playground/poky/documentation/ref-manual/system-requirements.rst

 Ubuntu and Debian
 -----------------

-Here are the required packages by function given a supported Ubuntu or Debian Linux distribution:
+The following list shows the required packages by function given a supported Ubuntu or Debian Linux distribution:

 .. note::